-- Autoimmune neurological disorders which contributes to the rapid progression of Alzheimer’s
+- Autoimmune neurological disorders which contribute to the rapid progression of Alzheimer’s

-- Paraneoplastic disorders which cause a rapid progression of dementia
+- Paraneoplastic disorders cause a rapid progression of dementia

 When an Alzheimer’s patient has any of these conditions, they are very likely to progress from one stage to the other very quickly.
 When it happens, it is important for the patient to see his or her doctor.
 The doctor will then be able to diagnose the complicating conditions and factors causing the rapid progression.
 They will also be able to reverse the progression when it is possible.
 Lastly, the doctor will ensure that the other causes of rapidly progressing dementia are excluded.